Try Hubstaff for 14 days

-Employees rotate on-call responsibilities to ensure that one person is not working all the time.
-Employers use this schedule to prepare for staffing emergencies or non-predictable work scenarios.
+Employees rotate on-call responsibilities to ensure that one person is not always working.
+Employers use this employee schedule to prepare for staffing emergencies or non-predictable work scenarios.
 Physicians, for example, have one on-call day a month for emergencies.

-A compressed schedule allows employees to reach their required full-time hours in only four days.
-Under a compressed work schedule, employees typically work ten hours a day for four days.
+Compressed schedules allow employees to reach their required full-time hours in only four days.
+Under a compressed schedule, employees typically work ten hours daily for four days.
 Although daily shifts are longer, the employee enjoys three days off every week.

 With the rise of asynchronous work, many companies are experimenting with flexible hours and irregular shifts.

-Creating and maintaining a consistent work schedule is critical to running a successful business – no matter how big or small.
+Creating and maintaining a consistent work schedule is critical to running a successful business – big or small.

 This way, everyone on your team knows when they’re expected to work.
-The best set schedule offers your business several benefits, such as:
+The best work schedule offers your business several benefits, such as: